biosustain/dsp_metagenomics_training/course_information/Location.md

 # Location

-Location: DTU building 210 – room 042
+Location: DTU Compute building 324 – room 060

 Lunch and coffee will be provided!